Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 - I want to play the game.
 - I want to read the rules of the game and how to play.
 - I want to see the current leaderboard of winners.
+- I want to see the current score after every guess.
-- I want to see at the end of the game the ships that I have not hit.
+- I want to see at the end of the game the final score and the ships that I have not hit.

 ### Site Owner Goals
 - Give the player a more personal experience by allowing name entry.